Author, Andrew Gibson

 They will manage the process for you, make sure things are set up correctly, and work with you to achieve a better exchange rate.

 It comes down to what you are looking to do and what your preferences are.

 Don’t be fooled by the AUD to GBP rates you see online

-When it comes to exchange rates, there are a whole bunch of free websites that display live rates.
+When it comes to exchange rates, you will find many of the best known websites display live exchange rates.

 I’m sure you’ve come across some of these.

-The AUD to GBP exchange rates shown are not customer rates.
+Most of the AUD/GBP exchange rates shown online are not customer rates.

 What you are seeing are ‘interbank rates’.